fwachsmuth/Filmkorn-Raw-Scanner/README.md

 - When the wizard has finished, allow the potential reboot.
 - After the reboot, select the Raspberry Pi symbol in the start menu, click `Preferences` and select `Raspberry Pi Configuration`:
   - Go to the `Interfaces` tab and click enable at least `Camera`, `SSH` and `I2C` and reboot once more.

   - Due to some obscure bug, the keyboard locale is sometimes set wrong after setup.
 If you cannot write `-` or `/`or `ä` etc properly in the Raspi's Terminal, use the "Localizations" tab to re-configure your keyboard layout (propably "Apple ANSI", if you used your Mac's keyboard for setup)
 -  Just in case anything went wrong, you can start the wizard again via `sudo piwiz` in the Raspi Terminal
 - You can now disconnect the Monitor, Keyboard, Mouse and get back to your Mac.
-- In your Mac Terminal, type `ssh pi@piscan.local`.
-You should be greated with a few lines of text and see `pi@piscan2:~ $ ` as the last line.
+- In your Mac Terminal, type `ssh pi@filmkorn-scanner.local`.
+You should be greated with a few lines of text and see `pi@filmkorn-scanner2:~ $ ` as the last line.
 You just successfully and securely connected to your Raspi from your Mac!
 Note that no other computer can connect to your Raspi, unless you manually give it your private key (just don't).
 - ??? `python3` (latest should be fine, I'm using 3.10.9 right now) — no, it's 3.7.3 on the Raspi
-- ??? `python3-smbus` to make python talk I<sup>2</sup>C `sudo apt-get install python3-smbus` war schon da
+- ??? `python3-smbus` to make python talk I<sup>2</sup>C `sudo apt-get install python3-smbus`
-- ??? `python3-picamera` for support of the Raspi HQ Camera `sudo apt-get install python3-picamera` war schon da
+- ??? `python3-picamera` for support of the Raspi HQ Camera `sudo apt-get install python3-picamera`
 - `lsyncd`: `sudo apt-get install lsyncd`
+- `mkdir ~/raw-intermediates`
+- `sudo nano /etc/ssh/sshd_config` to `PubkeyAuthentication yes`
+- Host * / StrictHostKeyChecking no to /etc/ssh_config

 - `git clone https://github.com/fwachsmuth/Filmkorn-Raw-Scanner.git`
 - To allow the Raspi (only) to send files securely to the Mac, we need another key pair.
 In theory you could reuse the keys already created earlier, but since the scope of "allow configuring the film scanner" and "allow full access to my Mac" are very different scopes, we better maintain separate key-pairs.
 To do this,
   - use Terminal.app on yor Mac, while it is connected to your Raspi.
 You can easily see this by the `pi@piscan:~ $` prompt in the terminal.